joaomatheusvillarim/joaomatheusvillarim/README.md

-- Oi, meu nome é João Matheus
+- Hi, my name is João Matheus
-- Tenho 18 anos
+- I'm 18 years old
-- Faço ciência da computação na UFCG
+- I'm an undergraduate CS student at UFCG
-- Sei programar em Python 3 e adoro matemática
+- I know how to code on Python 3 and I love math
-- No futuro quero ser professor
+- I'm interested on scientific computing and/or being a college professor

 <!---
 joaomatheusvillarim/joaomatheusvillarim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.